-We believe that the way many of us work does not fully account for the harm we are causing ourselves, our loved ones, our employees, our neighbors, or our planet.
-By putting financial gain above all else, we are in different ways and by varying degree, contributing to ecological destruction, inequality, and social injustice.
-Yet still, we seem unable to stop and do something radically different.
+The way that many of us are living and working today does not fully account for the harm we are causing ourselves, our neighbors, or our planet.
+By putting financial gain above all else we are contributing to ecological destruction, inequality, and injustice.
+Many of us recognize this, yet still we seem unable to do anything different.

 The Good Work Institute believes that this is not a problem of morals, but one of education.

 From a young age we are taught to think like industrialists when we should be thinking, as Aldo Leopold suggests, more like mountains.
 Cultivating what’s required to heal the planet and build a livable future for all, calls for a new kind of education.
 The Good Work Institute was created to provide this, and to help us recognize and reconnect to the fundamental truth that all living things are interdependent.
 To that end, we provide workshops, fellowships, and events that help us live and work in ways that honor the fact that our own success is not separate from the success of the people and places of our communities.